zthun/janitor/packages/janitor-lint/README.md

 extensions.
 You'll have to decide what's best for your project and your organization.

-One note is that the housing repository for lint-janitor contains multiple shared configurations used by zthun scoped projects.
+One note is that the housing repository for janitor-lint contains multiple shared configurations used by zthun scoped projects.
 You can use them, but it is recommended for your organization to create it's own set of configurations that meets its needs.